satanas/annotations/mongodb-course/Annotations.md

 ## Chapter 5: Aggregation framework

+*Summary*: Goals, the use of the pipeline, comparison with SQL facilities.

 * MongoDB uses a pipeline for its aggregation framework.
 That pipeline has the following stages:
   * $project: reshape the document (selecting fields) (1:1)
   * $match: filter the document (n:1)